 SQL Antipatterns: Avoiding the Pitfalls of Database Programming , by Bill Karwin, is one of the best, most practical pieces of technical writing I've ever read.
 If you work with databases, you have to read this book — you just have to.

 Fluent Python: Clear, Concise, and Effective Programming , by Luciano Ramalho, is my most recent favorite.
 Bridging the gap between "here's what a for loop looks like" and deeply understanding a programming language is a difficult journey that usually takes a lot of trial-and-error.
 This book helped me really grok Python, getting beyond the syntax, to how Pythonistas think about solving problems.

 Selected WhoIsHostingThis Writing

 Ultimate .htaccess Guide is all about using configuration files in Apache web servers.
-If you don't want to ever have to think about configuration files in your Apache web server, maybe you should think about managed hosting.
+If you don't want to ever have to think about configuration files in your Apache web server, maybe you should think about simple shared or managed hosting.

 HTML for Beginners — Ultimate Guide covers the essentials of the language, with a focus on how to think about using HTML.
 If you kinda know what a

 <strong> tag does, but don't quite know why you should care, this is a really good guide for you.